ArthurHeitmann/arctic_shift/api/README.md

 An API for querying reddit data.

-Still work in progress.
 No uptime or performance guarantees :)

 Base URL: https://arctic-shift.photon-reddit.com